Genealogies of Genesis

-The genealogies of Genesis provide the framework around which the Book of Genesis is structured.
-Beginning with Adam, genealogical material in Genesis 4, 5, 10, 11, 22, 25, 29–30, 35–36, and 46 moves the narrative forward from the creation to the beginnings of the Israelites' existence as a people.
+The biblical Book of Genesis contains a number of genealogies, which provide a framework around which the book is structured.
+Beginning with Adam, genealogies in Genesis 4, 5, 10, 11, 22, 25, 29–30, 35–36, and 46 move the narrative forward from the creation to the beginnings of the Israelites' existence as a people.

+Adam's lineage in Genesis contains two branches: